Bishops Lodge: Description

-The stables became home to the Dean family at some stage in the 1920s, probably when the Bishop acquired a car and no longer used them.
+The stables became home to the Dean family at some stage in the 1920s, probably when the bishop acquired a car and no longer used them.
 Their kitchen was in the pump house a little way from the stables.
 They continued living at the stables until the early 1940s when Dean died and the family dispersed.
 The stables were no longer standing in 1945.

 In the 1930s and 1940s Chinese market gardens flourished on the riverbank just over this washaway to the west.
 For a time there was a tennis court in the north-east corner of the grounds, probably on the same site as the [later] boy's hostel tennis court, established in 1935 [about where Mr and Mrs Munn's house is now situated, at 352 Lang Street].

-Between 1931 and 1935 a Canary Island date palm (Phoenix canariensis) was planted on the circular front lawn and pencil pines (/Mediterranean cypresses, Cupressus sempervirens) on the eastern front lawn.
+Between 1931 and 1935 a Canary Island date palm (Phoenix canariensis) was planted on the circular front lawn and pencil pines (Mediterranean cypresses, Cupressus sempervirens) on the eastern front lawn.
 It was some time after 1931 that the thick olive hedge (Olea europaea), which extended from the Lang Street gates to Roset Street, was cleared.

 In 1935 the nearby portion of land was cleared for the Linton House tennis court.
 The olive (Olea europaea cv.) hedge remained along Roset Street, billowing out over the fence at head height.
 There was a gate in the Roset Street fence immediately east of the kitchen block, used by the staff and for delivery of goods to the kitchen.

 By about 1940 the garden between the building and the Roset Street gate was an immaculately kept lawn bordered by flower beds and containing circular flower beds and three young pencil pines.
 The dense shrubbery of 1915 had been removed completely.

 In 1988 the Bishop's Lodge Advisory Committee planted fifty old-fashioned roses in the eastern front lawn in beds, which corresponded with earlier beds that bounded the driveway.
-Roses, believed to have been introduced to the garden by Bishop Anderson, have been budded onto hardy under-stock by specialists.
+Roses, believed to have been introduced to the garden by Anderson, have been budded onto hardy under-stock by specialists.
 Some old roses in the garden were propagated from the original rose garden at Oxley Station near Hay.
 It is the Bishop's Lodge Management Committee policy that the garden should complement the house.
 Various factors, including floods and fashions, have, over the years, dictated changes and usage of the grounds.
 It is not intended to present a garden style of a particular period, but to preserve the special feeling of the garden: replace some of what is documented as existing in the garden, resist the temptation to over-zealously prune and clear and carefully develop this garden.